Wilmslow Road: Boundaries and designations

 Oxford Street and a section of Oxford Road together form part of the A34.
 The B5117 consists of part of Oxford Road and part of Wilmslow Road.
 Though a continuous thoroughfare, part of Wilmslow Road also contains part of the A6010, the whole of the B5093, part of the A5145 and the whole of the B5095.

 History

 Turnpike trust

+Oxford Road, Manchester.
 A 1910 oil painting of a foggy Oxford Road by Adolphe Valette.
 Construction of the Refuge Assurance Building can be seen in the background and the bridge remains the same.